25 Proven Ways To Save Money Before Next Year

 Setting up contribution auto-increases with your employer means you’re maximizing your savings without doing much work.
-Typical auto-increases raise your contribution 1 percent per year, but that makes a huge difference.
-If you make $50,000 a year while contributing 5 percent, you would put $2,500 towards savings.
-With a 1 percent auto-increase, your savings would rise to $3,000.
+Typical auto-increases raise your contribution 1% per year, but that makes a huge difference.
+If you make $50,000 a year while contributing 5%, you would put $2,500 toward savings.
+With a 1% auto-increase, your savings would rise to $3,000.

 17. Take the $500 Saving Challenge

 The Save $500 Challenge is a fun way to save, and it’s based on incremental gains.
 Here’s how it works: Over the course of a 31-day month, you stash away $1 on the first day, $2 on the second, $3 on the third and so forth.

 On Day 31, you’ll put aside $31.
 And at that point, you’ll have saved $496, with hardly any effort.

 “Don’t get caught up in sales and deals,” said Amy Chang of Slickdeals, which offers coupons, promo codes and more.
 “Before you drop the dough on items that are on sale or clearance, do a quick inventory of what you already have.
 Just because it’s cheap, that doesn’t mean you need it.”

 The savings from deal alerts can easily add up to hundreds of dollars.
 For example, a smart TV, was originally selling for $349.99 at Walmart, instead of the usual list price of $799.99.
 By setting an alert for this deal, you will save $450.
 Keep this in mind when planning holiday shopping.